brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 # Twitterbot Part 4: Transfer Learning, Fine-tuning, and User Personalization

-In [Part 3](twitterbot-part-3-model-inference-and-deployment.html) of this tutorial we used seven million tweets to train a base model in Keras, which we then deployed in a browser environment using Tensorflow.js.
-In this chapter, we'll learn how we can use a technique called *transfer learning* to fine-tune our base model using tweets from individual twitter accounts.
-We'll create a graphical application that allows you to train models using an individual user's tweets and use them to generate synthetic tweets in the style of that user.
+In [Part 3](twitterbot-part-3-model-inference-and-deployment.html) of this tutorial we used seven million tweets to train a base model in Keras and deploy it in a browser environment using Tensorflow.js.
+In this chapter, we'll learn how we can use a technique called *transfer learning* to fine-tune our base model using tweets from individual Twitter accounts.
+We'll create a graphical application that allows us to train models using an individual user's tweets and use them to generate synthetic tweets in the style of that user.

 ## Individual Twitter User Data

-Until now, we've been using twitter data aggregated from hundreds of thousands of different twitter accounts.
-This has worked well for the purpose of training a base model to synthesize general tweets, but now we'd like to imitate individual twitter user accounts.
+Until now, we've been using Twitter data aggregated from hundreds of thousands of different Twitter accounts.
+This has worked well for the purpose of training a base model to synthesize general tweets, but now we'd like to imitate individual Twitter user accounts.
 To do so, we'll use the Twitter API.
-We'll create a Node.js server<span class="marginal-note" data-info="We'll be recreating the code from this [tweet-server](https://github.com/brangerbriz/tweet-server) repository, if you care to jump ahead."></span> that we can use to download a user's public tweets given their username.
-We'll then use this server process to download twitter data at will upon request from our training code.
+We'll create a Node.js server<span class="marginal-note" data-info="We'll be recreating the code from this [tweet-server](https://github.com/brangerbriz/tweet-server) repository, if you care to jump ahead."></span> that we can use to download a user's public tweets given their Twitter handle.

 <pre class="code">
     <code class="bash" data-wrap="false">